Gaussian quasi-likelihood analysis for non-Gaussian linear mixed-effects model with system noise

 \subsection{Outline}

 We first study the joint GQLF in Section \ref{hm:sec_joint} and then the stepwise GQLF in Section \ref{hm:sec_stepwise}.
 In both cases, we obtain the asymptotic normality, the second-order stochastic expansion of the estimator, and the tail-probability estimate.
 Section \ref{hm:sec_linear.case} provides some remarks about the original setup \eqref{hm:model_Yij}.
-Section \ref{sec:simulations} presents some illustrative simulation results.
+Section \ref{sec:simulations} presents some illustrative simulation results and data analysis.